16 October 1957

 Oct 13, 1886 - A wounded Mexican freedom fighter, Santiago is fleeing with his men "The Faceless Ones" through the town of Tombstone.
 Sheriff Clay Hollister permits the small group to resupply but insists they move out of the territory.
 Finding the fatally wounded Santiago and his men held up in a cave just outside town, Hollister agrees to bring Santiago's younger brother to him before he dies.
 What Hollister doesn't realize is that Santiago's brother is not who he seems to be.

 August 12, 1886 - Former bank robber Sam Colby and his two partners intend to ambush and rob an army payroll wagon using a stolen Gatling gun.
 After setting their trap, Colby rides into Tombstone to purchase as much ammunition as he can and comes into contact with Harris Claibourne and his former fiancé Sarah Medford.
 Colby's violent actions bring him to the attention of Sheriff Clay Hollister who has serious concerns about Colby and the real reasons behind his visit.

 3 September 1958

-July 16, 1885 - The Black Marshal of Deadwood, Marshal Taggert, arrives in Tombstone to settle down as a rancher.
+July 16, 1885 - The Black Marshal of Deadwood, Marshal Daggett, arrives in Tombstone to settle down as a rancher.
 Sheriff Hollister is concerned that once word gets out that he's in town, criminals from his past will come to Tombstone seeking revenge.
-When Hollister finds out his gun hand has been crippled from a previous wound, he does all he can to keep Taggert safe.
+When Hollister finds out his gun hand has been crippled from a previous wound, he does all he can to keep Daggett safe.

 10 September 1958